akshaykumarsingh551/Covid19-Data-Analysis/README.md

 # Covid19-Data-Analysis

+We are going to work with COVID19 dataset, published by John Hopkins University

 ## Project Structure
 **Task 1: Introduction:
 Understand the purpose of the project, the datasets that will be used, and the question we will answer with our analysis.**